catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 .. note::

   Your browser may download the **kubeconfig** file to another location.
-Specific browser download locations are out of scope for this document, you can also locate these within your browser.
+  If you wish to download the **kubeconfig** file to a specific location (and not the default location for your operating system), replace ``.../Downloads`` in the below file paths with your desired download location.

 The kubeconfig file contains the required metadata used to authenticate with the Kubernetes cluster.